 Once you have some living relatives entered, as well as some people who have passed on, the real journey begins.
 At that point you are in a position to begin doing research, seeing first-hand hard proof that your ancestors really did live and laugh and love and walk this earth.

-If you and your family are LDS and have been for a generation or more, chances are, you may log in only to find a large family tree already built.
+If you and your family have been members of the Church for a generation or more, chances are, you may log in only to find a large family tree already built.
 You'll want to explore the tree extensively, double checking documentation and sources, looking for any place where a spouse is missing, or someone's parents or a child haven't been found yet.
 These can turn out to present a lifetime of research, filling in missing sources and adding whole new branches to your family tree.

 Now that you have some deceased ancestors to start with, you're ready to experience genealogy!